 City cycling is an adventure and great exercise, of course, especially when dodging aggressive cabs and weaving around people engrossed in their phones as they walk out in front of you.
-The avid bikers at Blaze have developed a cool safety feature that they hope will help urban cyclists feel more comfortable and safe on their rides.
+The avid bikers at Blaze have developed a cool safety feature that they hope will help urban cyclists bike safely and feel more comfortable on their rides.
 The Laserlight is a helmet beam that projects a picture of a bike in front of you, alerting vehicles and pedestrians that you’re approaching.

 “Ride with the Laserlight’s forward projection technology, combining a white light and laser image to beam out of blind spots, junctions and situations where you’re otherwise unseen,” say the designers.